 Over time, video games added more and more dialogue, which became less of a novelty and more of an essential plot point.

 The year 2000 saw the release of “Seaman” for Sega Dreamcast featuring the voiceover talents of famed actor Leonard Nimoy, and “Hey You, Pikachu!” for Nintendo 64, which included relatively sophisticated voice recognition technology that allowed players to give voice commands to characters.
 The characters were even able to respond with appropriate dialogue.

 As video games become more advanced, game developers must create well-rounded characters with appropriate dialogue.
 The script and the voiceovers need to be an integral part of the video game developing process — not just an afterthought.

 A voice actor often isn’t given a full script — just isolated lines that can be bewildering without context.
 If this is the case, the voiceover talent should have a deep understanding of the characters they will be portraying, as well as the game’s plot.

 When game designers take the time to harness the power of a voiceover, the results speak for themselves.

-A video game won’t be successful if developers, translators and localization specialists view it as just a piece of software.
-It must be viewed as a separate world that is capable of invoking emotional reactions.
+At Accredited Language, our translators and localization specialists understand that video games are more than just a piece of software, but rather a separate world that is capable of invoking emotional reactions.

 Contact Accredited Language today to find out how our localization and voiceover professionals can help bring your game to life if any language.